 Skip to main content

 An agent that embeds its tools is limited by them.
-If execution capabilities are built into the agent — a hardcoded Bash tool, a built-in file reader, a baked-in HTTP client — then the agent’s capability surface is fixed at development time.
+If execution tools are built into the agent — a hardcoded Bash tool, a built-in file reader, a baked-in HTTP client — then the agent’s tool surface is fixed at development time.
 It can only operate in environments that match those built-in tools.
 Change the environment, and the agent breaks or cannot adapt.
 This is a special-purpose agent: capable within its designed context, brittle outside of it.
-A general-purpose agent has no intrinsic capabilities beyond cognition.
+A general-purpose agent has no intrinsic tools beyond cognition.
 It does not embed tools that touch the environment.
-Instead, it declares what it needs (via a manifest) and composes capabilities from external MCP servers provided by the environment.
+Instead, it declares its intended capabilities via a manifest and uses external MCP servers provided by the environment.
 The same cognitive core can operate as a coding assistant in one environment, a research agent in another, and a system administrator in a third — depending entirely on which MCP servers are available.
 This is the architectural consequence of the Cognitive Plane / Action Plane separation:

-Embedded tools lock the agent to a fixed capability surface
+Embedded tools lock the agent to a fixed tool surface

-The agent can only do what was built into it.
-Adding capabilities requires modifying the agent itself.
+The agent can only use the tools that were built into it.
+Giving it more tools requires modifying the agent itself.

-Externalized tools via MCP make the capability surface composable
+Externalized tools via MCP make the tool surface composable

 Specialization comes from the agent loop, not from embedded tools